 Father’s sickened expression transformed to one of relief.
 “Ivory,” he whispered.

 “We can’t let Plaka believe we weren’t thinking of him, Valcas.”
-The woman—Ivory of Aboreal—held up a clear plastic tube so that it was visible to everyone present.
+The woman—Ivory of Aboreal—held up a clear plastic tube so it was visible to everyone present.
 She bent its middle until it popped.
 The stick glowed orange.

 “Put this inside your trunk,” she said to Madam Gazis.
 “Let the light guide Plaka to the great beyond, in hidden times and places those of us have yet to travel.
 Or whatever mushy stuff people say at events like this.”